phalcon-orphanage/docs/en/volt.md

 );
 ```

-You can also override built in functions by using the same name in the defined function.
-In the example below, we _replace_ the built in Volt function `dump()` with PHP's `print_r`.
+You can also override built-in functions by using the same name in the defined function.
+In the example below, we _replace_ the built-in Volt function `dump()` with PHP's `print_r`.

 ```php
 <?php